alrichardbollans/wcvpy/readme.md

 slower as many more names must be checked (specifying families of interest really helps here).
 For each submitted name, we then have a list (possibly empty) of taxa where the taxon name is contained in the submitted name.
-This list is initially reduced by removing taxa of the same rank but worse taxonomic status than other taxa in the list.
+This list is initially reduced by removing taxa of the same rank but worse taxonomic status than other taxa in the list (i.e. Accepted > Artificial Hybrid > Synonym> Illegitimate>...).
 Next, we resolve by taking the most specific match from this list i.e. " Subspecies" > "Variety" > "Species"> "Genus".
 In some cases, a species may be submitted where the species part of the name has been misspelled e.g. **Neonauclea observifolia**; these cases resolve to the genus which may or may not be desriable depending on the specific application.
 Some genera names are shared across family names ( e.g. **Condylocarpus**).
 Therefore when families have not been specified, we don't match submissions to genera where the genera are known to be contained in multiple families.
 Note that this is conservative and will cause